 Plymouth State University maintains for each student who has interacted with the conduct system, a written and electronic record that may include the nature of the violation, the sanction imposed and other pertinent information regarding the incident.
 Conduct records are kept in the offices of the Dean of Students, Residence Directors, Apartment Managers and the Vice President for Enrollment Management and Student Affairs.
 The conduct record is separate from the student’s academic record, but is considered to be part of the student’s entire ‘educational record’.

-Release of Judicial Information
+Release of Conduct Information